Business Tax Policy: Tenants in Common (TIC), Joint Ventures (JV) and Other Forms of Joint Ownership Tax Assessment

 - Each owner must submit a completed Registration Form, including name, federal tax identification or social security number, mailing and location addresses, and description of rental properties.

-- Each owner must file a Combined Tax Return for Individuals for his/her portion of the rental real property or business income and include the following supporting tax pages:
+- Each owner must file a Combined Tax Return for Individuals for their percentage ownership of each rental real property or business income and include the following supporting tax pages:

 - Pages 1-2 of the federal Form 1040